learn-co-curriculum/merge-sort/README.md

 **1. Add the base case**

 We want to divide the input into its smallest possible subsets.
 What length or lengths might the smallest possible subset be?
-You can also ask yourself: "What might the smallest possible input be?" or "When do I want to stop dividing the Array and return it?"
+You can also ask yourself: "What might the smallest possible input be?" or "When do I want to stop dividing the Array and return it?" or "What inputs would already be considered sorted no matter what their contents are?"

 If you're feeling rusty on recursion: the base case, often an `if` statement, is responsible for stopping the recursive calls.